-▶ When using oil-sealed backing pumps, avoid backflow from the fore-vacuum range.
+When using oil-sealed backing pumps, avoid backflow from the fore-vacuum range.

-Fig. 4: Recommended alignment when using oil-sealed backing pumps
+Fig. 4: Recommended alignment of the fore-vacuum connection when using oil-sealed backing pumps

-Specify a horizontal mounting orientation for oil-sealed backing pumps
+Determine a horizontal mounting orientation of the turbopump with oil-sealed backing pumps

-- 1. Always align the fore-vacuum connection downwards vertically. - Permissible deviation ± 25° - 2.
+- 1. Always align the fore-vacuum connection downwards vertically. - Permissible deviation ±20° - 2.
 Support the tube connections in front of the turbopump. - 3.
 Do not allow any forces from the piping system to act on the turbopump. - 4.
 Do not load the high vacuum flange of the turbopump on one side.